soverenio/docs/docs/source/index.rst

 * It highlights risks and helps engineering and security leaders make informed security and privacy decisions.

+* Soveren doesn't modify proxied requests and sends only metadata to Soveren cloud.

+* Proxied traffic isn't delayed by PII detection, and Soveren doesn't increase latency in any significant way.

 Our goal is to make Soveren simple and practical so the users can enjoy using it.

 .. admonition:: Early Adopter Program